Submission Methods

 • Method D: Some publishers will submit manuscripts to the NIHMS

-• Awardees are responsible for ensuring manuscripts are submitted to the NIHMS uponacceptance for publication
+• Awardees are responsible for ensuring manuscripts are submitted to the NIHMS upon acceptance for publication

 Approve Submission Publisher Author, via NIHMS